-I don't know about you, but I usually make or put together my Halloween costume.
-It's a bunch of fun and I don't spend too much cash - which I obviously save for travel.
-This year I'll be heading out on a BIG adventure to Antarctica the day after Halloween so this year the costume is gonna be super easy and definitely DIY.
-Here are a few travel inspired Halloween costume ideas I came up with!
+I don’t know about you, but I usually make or put together my Halloween costume.
+It’s a bunch of fun and I don’t spend too much cash – which I obviously save for travel.
+This year I’ll be heading out on a BIG adventure to Antarctica the day after Halloween so this year the costume is gonna be super easy and definitely DIY.
+Here are a few Travel Halloween costumes I came up with!

 Estimated cost: $30 for items pictured below

 Come on vaminos, everybody lets go!
 I was a little too old for Dora the Explorer when it came out, but that doesn’t mean she isn’t a pretty awesome adventurer.

 Learn a few of Dora’s catchphrases and drop them into conservation throughout the night, talk to your monkey, and explore the area your in and you’ll be the full Dora the Explorer package.